 Our authorized and issued ordinary shares are divided into Class A ordinary shares and Class B ordinary shares.
-Holders of Class A ordinary shares will be entitled to one vote per share, while the holder of Class B ordinary shares will be entitled to ten votes per share.
-We issued Class A ordinary shares represented by the ADSs in our initial public offering in November 2022.
+Holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to ten votes per share.
+We will issue Class A ordinary shares represented by the ADSs in this offering.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holders thereof, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.

-As of March 30, 2023, Mr. Haijun Wang beneficially owns 73,680,917 Class B ordinary shares and controls the voting power of 44,412,523 Class A ordinary shares.
-Accordingly, Mr. Haijun Wang beneficially owns approximately 30.0% of our total issued and outstanding share capital and 73.9% of the aggregate voting power of our total issued and outstanding share capital as of March 30, 2023 due to the disparate voting powers associated with our dual-class share structure.
-As a result of the dual-class share structure and the concentration of ownership, the holder of Class B ordinary shares will have considerable influence over matters such as decisions regarding mergers and consolidations, election of directors, and other significant corporate actions.
+Upon the completion of this offering, Mr. Haijun Wang will beneficially own Class B ordinary shares and controls the voting power of Class A ordinary shares.
+Mr. Haijun Wang will beneficially own approximately % of our total issued and outstanding share capital immediately after the completion of this offering and % of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering due to the disparate voting powers associated with our dual-class share structure, assuming the underwriters do not exercise their option to purchase additional ADSs.
+As a result of the dual-class share structure and the concentration of ownership, holders of Class B ordinary shares will have considerable influence over matters such as decisions regarding mergers and consolidations, election of directors, and other significant corporate actions.
 Such holders may take actions that are not in the best interest of us or our other shareholders.
 This concentration of ownership may discourage, delay, or prevent a change in control of our company, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of the ADSs.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover, or other change of control transactions that holders of Class A ordinary shares and ADSs may view as beneficial.